The Life Sciences Law Review: Japan

-The 2019-Amendment shall establish a third-party committee within the MHLW.40 The committee shall evaluate and monitor the implementation status of measures related to ensuring the safety of pharmaceutical products and preventing the occurrence of harm in terms of sanitary and healthcare administration.
+The 2019 Amendment has established a third-party committee within the MHLW.31 The committee valuates and monitors the implementation status of measures related to ensuring the safety of pharmaceutical products and preventing the occurrence of harm in terms of sanitary and healthcare administration.
 The amendments have been enacted as of September 2020.

 viii Manufacturing controls

 There are two types of business licence related to the manufacture of medical products: (1) a marketing business licence, which is required for the initial marketing of a manufactured or imported medical product in Japan; and (2) a manufacturing business licence,32 which is required to manufacture a medical product.
 (If a manufacturer of an imported product is located outside Japan, accreditation as a foreign manufacturer is also required.)